QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 * `ocaml`: to open the top-level / REPL (OCaml)
 * `ocamlc file.ml`: to compile a file in OCaml and create a `a.out` <small>(this is working like `gcc` in C)</small>.

-There are some tutorials to [install OCaml on Windows/Linux/MacOS here](https://plugins.jetbrains.com/plugin/18531-ocaml/documentation/setup-wsl-windows).
+I made some tutorials to [install OCaml on Windows/Linux/MacOS here](https://plugins.jetbrains.com/plugin/18531-ocaml/documentation/setup-wsl-windows).
 You can also use OCaml in your browser with [TryOCamlPro](https://try.ocamlpro.com/).

 <hr class="sr">